arashsm79/two-bit-multiplier/README.md

 # Two Bit Multiplier in Proteus
 Since this is a university project I will have to wait until May 5th 2020 to upload the project files.

-A simple two's complement two bit multiplier developed in Proteus.
 This is a good example for developing simple circuits in Proteus for novice logic designers.

 The truth tables and Karnaugh's maps for the functions are uploaded in the form of a PDF.